 So, you’ve decided to start a business in Colorado but quickly realized the steps to forming an LLC are extensive and a bit confusing.
 Don’t fret; with careful planning, you can make sure your Colorado LLC is off to a good start.
 If this is your first business venture or first time forming an LLC, you might wonder where to start.

-In this guide, we’ll help you get your Colorado LLC off to a successful start by walking you through your next steps, detailing the associated costs, and providing you with all of the necessary paperwork.
-Follow these step-by-step instructions to get your Colorado LLC formed and be on your way to growing your business most efficiently.
+In this guide, we’ll help you get your Colorado LLC off to a successful start by walking you through your next steps and, along the way, showing you how our services can help.
+Follow these step-by-step instructions to get your LLC formed in the Centennial State and be on your way to growing your business most efficiently.

-Start by creating a list of possible names, then run each through the Colorado Secretary of State Name Availability Search page to find one that is not in use.
+Start by creating a list of possible names, then consult our Colorado business entity search page to find one that’s not in use.
 When you enter a name in the search, try entering just the key portion of the name and not the name in its entirety.
 This will yield more search results, particularly any that are close to your name.

 - Limited Liability Company